Lesser coucal: Description

 This slightly smaller-sized and shorter-billed coucal has a very long hind claw, the longest within the genus.
 The overall plumage, as in many other coucals, is of a blackish bird with a long tail and rufous wings.
 They have two plumages, a breeding plumage in which the head and upper back are glossy with dark shafts to the feather and a duller non-breeding plumage in which the feather shafts on the head and back are whitish.
 The wing coverts also have pale shafts showing as whitish streaks on the brown feathers.
 The central upper tail coverts are barred and very long.
 The iris is darker brown and not the crimson red as in the greater coucal.
 Juveniles have black spots, bars and have a browner colour.
 The calls of the lesser coucal include a series of low double "whoot-woot" or "kurook" notes that increase in tempo and descend in pitch.
 The Indonesian name of dudut is onomatopoeic.

 The species is widely distributed west from the Indian subcontinent (but not in Sri Lanka despite an old report of a skin of doubtful provenance) extending east across Southeast Asia.
 Slight differences in size and plumage are noted in different parts of their range and several subspecies have been designated.
 The nominate form is found from India to Thailand.
 Subspecies lignator is larger and found in southeastern China and Taiwan.
 Subspecies javanensis is smaller and found across the larger islands along the Malay Peninsula extending east to the Philippines.
 Some island forms are larger and these include sarasinorum and found on Sulawesi, the Sula Islands, Lesser Sundas and Timor.
 The form on the Moluccas, medius is the largest.
-Some other subspecies like philppinensis from the Philippines and chamnongi from Thailand are not always recognized and are thought to form either variants or intermediate plumages.
+Some other subspecies like philippinensis from the Philippines and chamnongi from Thailand are not always recognized and are thought to form either variants or intermediate plumages.
 The population patchily distributed in the Western Ghats of southern India may constitute a distinct subspecies.